Read the Registration Policy (2016), Registration Procedures, and Articling Procedures for information on registration.

 Program not listed?

 There are many other programs that may be accepted and are not in the above-mentioned list.
-If your program is not listed above, please review the Am I Eligible for ASTFT Membership document.
+If your program is not listed above, please review the Am I Eligible for ASTFT Registration document.

 ASTFT Registration Requirements During Enrolment

-If you meet the ASTFT program eligibility requirements, apply for membership now.
+If you meet the ASTFT program eligibility requirements, apply for registration now.

 Eligibility Requirements: if you are a Registered Professional Forest Technologist (RPFT) in Alberta or Saskatchewan, you may qualify for recognition as a RFT in BC and be entitled to full practice rights in BC under the labour mobility agreement.

-Visit the Transferring Members page for more information.
+Visit the Transferring Registrants page for more information.

-If you would like to confirm that you are eligible for membership, please read Am I Eligible for ASTFT Membership and email us the information outlined in the document.
+If you would like to confirm that you are eligible for registration, read Am I Eligible for ASTFT Registration and email us the information outlined in the document.

 Note: The information in this section pertains to only TFT and ASTFT candidates.

-The first step towards registration is to apply to enroll in the Trainee Forest Technologist (TFT) or Allied Science Forest Technologist (ASTFT) program.
+The first step towards registration is to apply to enroll in the TFT or ASTFT programs.

 Before you apply:

-- Determine if you are eligible to apply for membership.
+- Determine if you are eligible to apply for registration.
 Read the Routes of Entry section for details.

 - Review the registration requirements to understand what will be required to become registered.